thinknot/device-webprobe/readme.txt

 2. service - a python script that offers a REST service interface to the underlying...

-3. SunSpec core - a set of  pyton scripts that communicate with SunSpec-compliant  devices
+3. SunSpec core - a set of python scripts that communicate with SunSpec-compliant  devices

 4. device simulator - a set  of python scripts that simulate a SunSpec device, principally for testing everything else